ParadoxGameConverters/ImperatorToCK3/ImperatorToCK3/Data_Files/converter_globals/ReadMe.txt

 Luka_Moscovite - Russian translations
-More Bookmarks+ mod team - Permission to use Natkokwe faith from their mod When the World Stopped Making Sense mod team - Permission to use Eiateuta faith from their mod Izn - research and localization for Ajivika religion
+More Bookmarks+ mod team - Permission to use Natkokwe faith from their mod When the World Stopped Making Sense mod team - Permission to use Eiateuta faith from their mod Izn - Research and localization for Ajivika religion B7E7, author of Africa Plus mod for CK3 - Permission to use Nhialacism faith from their mod

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -